skeralapura/skeralapura.github.io/_posts/2026-02-20-Retail-Store-Assistant-RAG-MCP.md

 A agent is setup to take the customer query, evaluate and route to the correct tool or MCP and generate grounded answers.

 **Key Objectives/Goals:**
-- Understand the building blocks for a multi-tool agentic system which can call inbuilt tools or external MCP servers.
+- Understand the building blocks for a multi-tool agentic system which can call inbuilt tools or external MCP servers
 - Understand how a end to end RAG system works
 - Considerations for prompt building
 - Understand how to instantiate and call MCP servers